rdavis051/time-tracker/README.md

 ## Purpose

 Simple Java-app using Maven.
 This is a demo repo.
+(It is being used to test the polling feature of Jenkings to create builds)

 ## Building